Orlando & Orange County: Which Restaurants Are Actually Clean?

 Wendy’s #5360 — 7749 Turkey Lake Rd, Orlando — Grade C (84)

 A C grade doesn’t mean a restaurant is dangerous right now.
 Many violations get corrected quickly after inspection.
-But it does mean inspectors found issues worth noting.
+But it does mean inspectors found issues worth noting — learn what the most common violations actually are.

 What Can You Do?